LearningRegistry/LearningRegistry/README.md

 * Change directory to the root of the cloned Learning Registry git repository.

->       cd [path to clone of the git repository]
+>       cd <path to clone of the git repository>

 * Create a development configuration file.
-You may copy the original configuration file, in the LR directory.
+You may copy the original configuration file in the LR directory.

 >       cp LR/development.ini.orig LR/development.ini